Key takeaways:

 Reference to health information websites

 • Google’s organic SERPs again tended to lean into sites with strong SEO, topic authority and keywords that aligned with the query.
-SERPs often were a mix of health system, professional medical association and healthcare media content, including relevant video media.
+SERPs often were a mix of health system, professional medical association and healthcare media content.

 List of provider profiles